mozilla/gecko-projects/taskcluster/docs/parameters.rst

    Specify the release promotion build number.

 ``version``
-   Specify the display version for release tasks.
-For releases, this is often a less specific version number than ``app_version``.
+   Specify the version for release tasks.

 ``app_version``
    Specify the application version for release tasks.
+For releases, this is often a less specific version number than ``version``.

 ``next_version``
    Specify the next version for version bump tasks.